-The audit of the accompanying financial statements of the State of Illinois, Department of Central Management Services' Local Government Health Insurance Reserve Fund as of June 30, 2013 and for the year then ended, was performed by Sikich LLP as Special Assistant Auditors to the Auditor General, State of Illinois.
+The audit of the accompanying financial statements of the Local Government Health Insurance Reserve Fund of the State of Illinois, Department of Central Management Services, was performed by Sikich LLP.

 Based on their audit, the auditors expressed an unmodified opinion on the Local Government Health Insurance Reserve Fund's financial statements.